igoorsimoess/JusCrawler/README.md

 ```
 ##### Perform a consult:

-Open any client service and perform a request to localhost on port 5000.
+Open any client service like Insomnia or Postman and perform a request to localhost on port 5000 using the /consult endpoint and sending the following JSON structure:

 ```
 127.0.0.1:5000/consult